 I already liked Muskets & Tomahawks and played many games of its first edition.
 One thing that makes collecting a force for M&T more attractive is that it concentrates on small engagements.
 A typical force is 50 minis or so, which is more achievable for me than a big battle game requiring 300+.
 Obviously, you won’t be recreating Austerlitz or Waterloo with Shakos & Bayonets.
 Battles here are raids, reconnaissance expeditions, and other small local affairs.
 The sort of stuff you see in the early Sharpe’s books.

 With rules chosen and the scale thus determined (28mm, my favorite), I needed to figure out which army to play.
-Shakos & Bayonets provided lists for the Austrians, British, French, Prussians, and Russians, plus a more generic one for Minor Powers (of which, there were many in the Napoleonic Wars).
+Shakos & Bayonets provided lists for the Austrians, British and their Portuguese allies, French, Prussians, Russians, and Spanish, plus a more generic one for Minor Powers (of which, there were many in the Napoleonic Wars).
 Since M&T is a small-scale game, I thought would provide a great opportunity to focus on such an army or sub-faction.
 Here are the forces I considered.

 Grand Duchy of Warsaw